Best Desk Position in Office

 Natural light can have a powerful effect on your overall mood.
 In fact, getting more natural light on a daily basis has been linked to overall mental health benefits.
 So, when picking your new desk location, a place near a window should be first on your list.

-Consider the following options when positioning your office computer desk by a window:
+Consider the following options when positioning your commercial office desk by a window:

 - East-facing window – If you’re one for arriving early at the office, an east-facing window can provide you with a gorgeous view of the sunrise.
 Few things feel better than setting up your work station, sipping your coffee, and greeting the rising sun while answering your morning emails.